Ambroisie/Ambroisie/README.md

 Hello there, I'm Bruno.

-This GitHub profile is merely a mirror for my self-hosted [Gitea instance](https://gitea.belanyi.fr).
+This GitHub profile is merely a mirror for my self-hosted [Forgejo instance](https://git.belanyi.fr).
 This is done automatically using [Lohr](https://github.com/alarsyo/lohr).

 You can find my blog [here](https://belanyi.fr), and my CV